TanishMehta23/Xplorism/README.md

 ## Overview

 **Xplorism** is a next-generation, AI-powered travel planning web and desktop application.
-It eliminates the tedious back-and-forth between search engines, maps, and spreadsheets by providing one premium, intelligent hub for every stage of a journey — from initial destination discovery to final payment checkout.
+It eliminates the tedious back-and-forth between search engines, maps, and spreadsheets by providing one premium, intelligent hub for every stage of a journey — from initial destination discovery to daily schedule execution.

 Using a multi-model AI engine (Gemini + Groq + OpenRouter + Ollama), real-time geocoding, interactive Leaflet maps, live aviation radar, collaborative workspaces, encrypted document vaults, and global weather forecasts, Xplorism transforms travel planning into a seamless, delightful experience.

 ### The Mission
-To deliver a visually stunning and fully interactive travel companion that guides explorers from wanderlust to booking checkout.
+To deliver a visually stunning and fully interactive travel companion that guides explorers from initial wanderlust to daily schedule execution.
 Every feature is designed to save time, reduce anxiety, and make every trip unforgettable.

 ---

-## ✨ Feature Showcase
+## Feature Showcase

-### 🤖 Multi-Model AI Itinerary Generator
+### Multi-Model AI Itinerary Generator
 - **Multi-Model AI Pipeline**: Generates rich, structured travel itineraries using **Google Gemini 1.5 Flash** as the primary engine, with **Groq** and **OpenRouter** (Llama 3.3 70B, Gemini 2.0 Flash) as secondary engines, and a fully offline **Ollama** (Qwen 2.5 / Llama 3) fallback for maximum reliability.
 - **Smart Trip Wizard**: A multi-step, animated wizard (Framer Motion) gathers destination, travel dates or custom duration, budget, number of travelers, travel style (Adventure, Luxury, Budget, Cultural, Romantic, Relaxing), and interests (Food, Nature, Architecture, Nightlife, Art, History, Beaches, Shopping, Hiking).
 - **Currency-Aware Budgeting**: Auto-detects the destination country from geocoding results and applies the correct currency (INR, USD, EUR, GBP, JPY, AUD, SGD, and more) with contextual budget presets (backpacker vs. comfort).